Frequently asked questions

 Why should I care about academic integrity?

 At UBC, you have an incredible opportunity to learn and grow with a global community of students.
-Over the course of your program, you will cement knowledge, competencies, skills, as well as personal values and principles that will guide your decisions for the rest of your life.
-Learning with integrity will set the stage for being an ethical professional after you graduate.
-Breaching integrity at UBC or in your professional life can have irreversible consequences such as a course mark of zero, suspension, or expulsion from the university.
+Over the course of your program, you will acquire knowledge, competencies, skills, as well as personal values and principles that will guide your decisions for the rest of your life.
+Breaching academic integrity at UBC or in your professional life can have significant consequences, such as a course mark of zero or a suspension.
+On the other hand, learning with integrity will set the stage for being an ethical professional after you graduate.

 What should I do if I notice other people cheating?